Hazon means vision.

 Hazon’s New York Ride is held over 4 days during Labor Day weekend in the New York area and draws over 300 participants from across the country.
 Rider fundraising supports the work of Hazon and its major partners.
 A series of smaller grants are allocated to projects in the Jewish community.

-The Arava Institute & Hazon Israel Ride: Cycling for Peace, Partnership & the Environment is held annually over 7 days in the Fall.
+The Arava Institute & Hazon Israel Ride is held annually over 7 days in the Fall.
 The Israel Ride is a 200-300 mile journey that provides participants the opportunity to experience the beauty and challenges of the Israeli landscape in a whole new way.

 The Hazon Food Conference brings together foodies, educators, rabbis, farmers, nutritionists, chefs, food writers, and families who share a passion for learning about and celebrating food.